 Justin Trudeau, Angela Merkel viewed as most respected world leaders; Donald Trump and Vladimir Putin least respected on global stage

-, a rankings and analysis project by U.S. News & World Report, Y&R’s BAV Group and the Wharton School of the University of Pennsylvania.
+WASHINGTON, D.C. — Switzerland held its position as the No. 1 country in the world, according to the 2018 Best Countries report, a rankings and analysis project by U.S. News & World Report, Y&R’s BAV Group and the Wharton School of the University of Pennsylvania.
 In its third year, the rankings evaluate 80 countries across a range of criteria, from economic influence and power to citizenship and quality of life, to capture how nations are perceived on a global scale.

 For the first time, respondents were asked their opinions of major world leaders.
 Canada’s Prime Minister Justin Trudeau and Germany’s Chancellor Angela Merkel are viewed as the most respected globally, while U.S. President Donald Trump and Russian President Vladimir Putin saw the highest disapproval rating.
 Among top business leaders, Eric Schmidt, executive chairman of Google’s parent company Alphabet was the most respected.